This page is for the Roman Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 - Somewhat lampshaded in one of her jokes

-- Anthropomorphic Personification: Of the night and darkness.
+- Anthropomorphic Personification: Of the night.

 - Chewing the Scenery: When casting Shadow Lock, there's a chance she chews the scenery with a rather drawn out "CONSUUUUUUME!!"